mazipan/mazipan.space/_posts/2020-04-08-membuat-commit-otomatis-ke-github/en/index.md

 Trigger is a common thing in CI.
 Basically it's define the time when the job should be triggered and which job should be triggered.
 Github Actions coming with easy syntax to define the trigger.
 Some of them is very similar with Github Web Hook if we already learn about before.
 Even you haven't read or play with Web Hook, it still easy to you to understand from the Documentation.
-You can read in "[Events that trigger workflows documentation)(https://help.github.com/en/actions/reference/events-that-trigger-workflows)".
+You can read in "[Events that trigger workflows](https://help.github.com/en/actions/reference/events-that-trigger-workflows)".

 We will create our first trigger with this code: